graphic

 The follow-up to N'Everything (Home Again) was written by Herman Timberg.
 His sister Hattie Darling both managed and appeared in the show and as boxing champion Benny Leonard was a fan of both Hattie and the Marx Brothers, he contributed both financially and in person to the show.
 It was initially called On the Mezzanine Floor and made its début in February 1921.
 It was soon renamed On The Mezzanine and played mostly on the Poli circuit until transferring to Keith's for June-October (having taken a break in August).
 It received its final name On The Balcony after leaving Keith's, playing other theatres in the autumn before commencing a tour of the Orpheum circuit in December.

 The dialogue in the scenes is mostly taken from the Library of Congress via Simon Louvish' book Monkey Business, except where otherwise noted.
 Both LoC and the British programme indicates that Grouchos character was named Hammer (as in the movie version of The Cocoanuts), whereas Chico is Chico (the programme adds the surname Saroni).
-Zeppo, on the contrary, appears as Bobby in the LoC-script, where the British programme names him Sammy Brown.
-I've chosen to use Sammy Brown for several reasons (see Who Was Sammy Brown?).
+Zeppo is named Bobby in the LoC-script, where the British programme calls him Sammy Brown, which I've also chosen.
 For more info on scene 1 in On The Balcony, see Theatrical Agency in the I'll Say She Is-section.